neo4j-devtools/awesome-graph-apps/README.md

 ## What's a Graph-App?

-A Graph-App is a single-page web application designed to work inside of Neo4j Desktop, which is an Electron-based application that provides an API for
+A Graph-App is a single-page web application designed to work inside of Neo4j Desktop, which is an Electron-based application that provides an API for discovering and connecting to Neo4j graphs.

 The [Neo4j Desktop Developers](https://neo4j-apps.github.io) page is a great place to learn more details.